WasseemEmad/YouTube-Video-AI-Assistant-/README.md

 2. **Summarization:** The transcript is summarized using a large language model (LLM) hosted on Hugging Face.

-3. **Answering Questions:** Users can ask questions about the video content.
+3. **Answering Questions:**
+Users can ask questions about the video content.

-                            3.1.
-If the answer is found in the transcript, the system retrieves it.
+the answer is found in the transcript, the system retrieves it.
-                            3.2.

 If not, the AI-powered search agent queries the web for additional information.

-4. **Agents and LangChain:** The application utilizes LangChain's initialize_agent function to create an intelligent agent that decides when to rely on the transcript and when to search the web using DuckDuckGo.
+5. **Agents and LangChain:** The application utilizes LangChain's initialize_agent function to create an intelligent agent that decides when to rely on the transcript and when to search the web using DuckDuckGo.

 ## Features